vondacho/commodities-trading-domain/README.md

-# Commodity Trading & Risk Management (CTRM) – Reference Pack
+# Commodity Trading – Reference Pack

 This repository contains a concise, production-minded blueprint for a CTRM platform and a Freight platform.